(bio)

 Light:

 My Faith, family, and renewed artistic practice are guiding me forward each day.
-I’m beyond grateful for my loved ones, and can confidently say that I wouldn’t still be here without their presence and love.
+I’m beyond grateful for my loved ones (I <3 my mom), and can confidently say that I wouldn’t still be here without their presence and support.
 Although healing isn’t linear, some days are harder than others, and the journey is undoubtedly life-long (and then some), my purpose is clear now.
 I can say that I’m happy, and above all, I’m grateful and excited for whatever comes next in my story!

 Father, you are the sky that never fades, the stars that mark the paths, and the heart that beats with all that is beautiful.